I still remain perplexed that some LinkedIn members put little effort into their Summary section, or don’t have one at all.

 Would you go to an interview or business meeting without shoes?
 Of course not.
 So I wonder why people feel that a Summary statement on their LinkedIn profile is unnecessary.
 Having viewed hundreds profiles, I’ve seen many that simply begin with the Experience section and have no Summary.

-It’s the absence of this component of your profile that can greatly hurt your potential of capturing the attention of visitors, e.g., potential employers, networkers, and business associates.
+The absence of this section of your profile can greatly hurt your potential of capturing the attention of visitors, e.g., potential employers, networkers, and business associates.

 I have three theories why people don’t include a Summary: 1) they don’t have the time or energy to write one; 2) they don’t know what to write; and 3) they follow advice of those who say, “Recruiters don’t read a Summary statement.
 You don’t need one.”

 Most pundits lean toward first person, as it expresses a more personal side of you.
-A Summary written in first person invites others into the your life.
-To me, the first person voice is more natural and inviting.
+A Summary written in first person invites others into your life.
 Not many people pull off the third-person voice well; it can sound stilted.
 But if done right, it can also make a powerful branding impact.
 People who are established as leaders in their industry warrant a third-person Summary.

 It tells a story.
 Perhaps you want people who would consider connecting with to know you on a more personal level.
 You have aspirations or philosophies to share; and it’s not about impressing people with your accomplishments in marketing in the nonprofit sector, for example, as much as the positive impact your work has had on the population you serve.
 You want people to connect because of a share common bond.

-The Summary is also a clear example of how LinkedIn separates itself from the resume.
-It’s a known fact that the majority of hiring authorities don’t enjoy reading a resume, which is due, in part, because of its Summary.
+The Summary is also a clear example of how LinkedIn differentiates itself from the résumé.
+It’s a known fact that the majority of hiring authorities don’t enjoy reading a résumé, which is due, in part, because of its Summary.
 The Linked profile is more creative because it tells your story, your aspirations, and philosophies.

 Read the rest of his Summary to feel it’s power and excitement.